SUN4Py/SUN4Py/README.md

 An example main file is provided.
 Simply execute as

 ```
-python3.10 main.py
+python3 main_ed.py
 ```

 ## Significant others

-The big sister project of SUNPy is SUNHB, a performant C++ library for solving the SU(_N_) Heisenberg model.
+The big sister project of SUNPy is SUNHB, a performant C++ library for solving the SU(_N_) Heisenberg model (closed source).

+For Clebsch-Gordan coefficients of SU(_N_), refer to Alex et al., https://arxiv.org/pdf/1009.0437

 ## License